 Detailed Compass Tattoo

 This compass features a number of different design elements, including different levels of shading, using squares to make up the inside of a circle, and filling-in different part of the arrows to make them feel multidimensional.
 It’s a clear derivative of the American traditional style with its heavy black work and geometric components, sans color to tame business.

 A compass is a compass is a compass, so why not get the basic compass rose symbol without any extra details?
 This design makes the compass arrows feel 3D by filling in half of each one, but the simplicity of the ink keeps it from feeling crowded or heavy.

 This design is a great way to incorporate a map into your compass tattoo without pushing the compass from the foreground.
 Wispy lines make this tattoo feel like the map's been freshly drawn to accent the compass without overshadowing it.

 In this tattoo, a map of the world works as the background to the compass in the foreground.
 This effect is created with light shading around the edges of the continents.

 Line Art Compass Tattoo

 This compass design has a geometric feel due to the use of structured details (like near-perfect lines and rows of dots that seem to radiate in harmony from a central point).
 In this case, that center is the arrow, which uses bolder line work than the surrounding details.

 Colorful Compass Tattoo

-We love how this design taps vivid hues, making it attention-grabbing and giving it a unique design.
+We love how this design taps vivid hues, making it attention-grabbing and giving it a unique feel.
 The colors almost seem to blend into each other, making the colors feel painted on and giving a pseudo-watercolor effect.